harsha-y/docker-awscli/README.md

 ## Included Binaries:
-groff & less - Necessary for aws cli to run jq           - For slicing and dicing json data
+groff & less - Necessary for aws cli to run

 ## Usage:
 Showing mounted credentials folder and profiles